mlverse/mall/README.md

 reviews |>
   llm_summarize(review, max_words = 5)
 #> # A tibble: 3 × 2
 #>   review                                        .summary
 #>   <chr>                                         <chr>
 #> 1 This has been the best TV I've ever used.
-Gr… very good tv experience overall
+Gr… it's a great tv
 #> 2 I regret buying this laptop.
-It is too slow … slow and noisy laptop purchase
+It is too slow … laptop purchase was a mistake
-#> 3 Not sure how to feel about my new washing ma… mixed feelings about new washer
+#> 3 Not sure how to feel about my new washing ma… having mixed feelings about it
 ```

 To control the name of the prediction field, you can change `pred_name`